oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/troubleshooting.md

 #### Domain debugging

-Some suggestions for debugging problems with Model in Image after your Domain YAML file is deployed are found in the section on [debugging](/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/debugging/).
+For some suggestions for debugging problems with Model in Image after your Domain YAML file is deployed, see [Debugging](/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/debugging/).

 #### WSL2 bad timestamp